debbie-herridge/hawksbill-heroes/README.md

 #### User stories not yet implemented

-- Donate to organisation
 - Adopt a turtle

-As the website grows, users will be able to adopt a turtle for a set amount of time or simply donate to the cause.
+As the website grows, users will be able to adopt a turtle for a set amount of time.
 These are labelled as "Won't Have" as a user story issue, but they are intented to be added at a later date.

 ## Database